 It’s easy the whole evening in Benson, especially if you see a concert at The Waiting Room.
 No concert?
 I think it’s fun to get a drink and play games at The Beercade.

-The Dundee date – It’s more than just bars (though those are nice).
-I recommend lunch at Mark’s or Dario’s, they’re upscale enough to make you feel like you’re on a date, but they serve the best mac and cheese (Mark’s) and french fries (Dario’s) in town.
+It’s more than just bars (though those are nice).
+I recommend lunch at Dario’s, it’s upscale enough to make you feel like you’re on a date, and they serve the best french fries in town.

 If you want something more low key, New Amsterdam has darn good falafels and fries.
-Around the corner is the Dundee Dell, where you can order some tasty fish and chips and if you’re into it, sample one of the many scotches they’re known for.
+Around the corner is the Dundee Dell (re-opening soon), where you can order some tasty fish and chips and if you’re into it, sample one of the many scotches they’re known for.

 Cap the afternoon off with ice cream at eCreamery.
 If you have more time, go see a movie at the Dundee location of Film Streams or see a performance at Omaha Community Playhouse.